 - (i) Provision of hiring information to job seekers

 - (ii) Consideration and making of hiring decisions and notification and communication thereof

 - (iii) Checking records of job applications

-Items of personal information subject to release that we handle, and their purposes of use, are described below.
-We handle any information that meets the above definitions as personal information subject to release.
+Items of retained personal information that we handle, and their purposes of use, are described below.
+We handle any information that meets the above definitions as retained personal information.

 - Information on survey subjects